mcealera/streamlitecs/README.md

 3. Push the image to a container repository.
 You can find a guide on how to create and push images to public ECR repository here: https://docs.aws.amazon.com/AmazonECR/latest/public/public-repository-create.html

-Alternatively you can use the pre-defined repository, but keep in mind this may contain an outdated image.
-It's recommended that you build your own container image.

-5. Update the container image repository URL on line 40 in `streamlitecs/streamlitecs_stack.py`
+4. Update the container image repository URL on line 40 in `streamlitecs/streamlitecs_stack.py`

 ### Prepare and run the CDK app

-Note that you will need a valid AWS cli profile.
+You will need a valid AWS cli profile.
 If you need to configure a profile, follow the instructions here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html

 This project is set up like a standard Python project.
 The initialization